Everything you need to know about Netflix's new true crime series The Staircase

 What is the true crime documentary about?

-Documentarian Jean-Xavier de Lestrade was granted unprecedented access to the criminal trial of American author Michael Peterson, who was charged with the murder of his wife Kathleen.
+French documentary filmmaker Jean-Xavier de Lestrade was granted unprecedented access to the criminal trial of American author Michael Peterson, who was charged with the murder of his wife Kathleen.
 It features in-depth coverage of the defence team’s prep for the case, and several interviews with the district attorney and the various members of Peterson’s extended family.
-Plus, he somehow gained access to Peterson’s home, providing insight into the author’s own mindset as he attempts to clear his name.
+Plus, he gained access to Peterson’s home, providing insight into the author’s own mindset as he attempts to clear his name.

 How will the new series differ from the original?